For Public Dissemination

 |Security Requirement||Candidate must be able to obtain and hold a non-sensitive security certification|

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Information Management Section.
-This internship is offered year round; the starting date will be discussed during the interview, and also is dependent on passing the Medical Check and the Background Check, which can take up to 3 months.
+This internship is offered year round; the starting date will be discussed during the interview, while it is also dependent on passing the Medical Check and the Background Check, which can take up to 3 months.

 BASIC FUNCTION OF POSITION